-Data on seabird bycatch are often sparse and biased in relation to geographical and seasonal extent (Anderson et al. 2011).
-As such, they can be used to confirm where bycatch is occurring, but, for most fisheries, areas and seasons, it would be unwise to use seabird bycatch data to infer that bycatch is not occurring.
+Data on seabird bycatch are often sparse and biased in relation to geographical and seasonal extent [7,27].
+As such, they can be used to confirm where bycatch has taken place, but, for most fisheries, areas and seasons, it would be unwise to use seabird bycatch data to infer that bycatch is not occurring.
 In the MFish and WCPFC ERAs, bycatch data were used to calculate Vulnerability for each of several sets of species, based on observer data from New Zealand, and involving the calculation of a catchability metric for seabirds at several thousand sampling locations, correcting for estimated density.
 The Vulnerability measure was therefore an index of the likelihood of capture of each species within the relevant group, and was applied to estimates of seabird-fishery overlap in order to estimate the number of birds killed per year.
-This approach is relatively simple, and addresses the limitation of overlap scores which do not incorporate information on relative behavioural susceptibility of different species to bycatch, for example those calculated in the ICCAT Level 2 ERA.
-However, as noted by Waugh et al. (2009), even in the New Zealand context, data to calculate Vulnerability were sparse for some species groups, and bycatch data of sufficient quality are even less likely to be available for many other fisheries.
+This approach is relatively simple, and addresses the limitation of overlap scores which do not incorporate information on behavioral susceptibility of species to bycatch, for example those calculated in the ICCAT Level 2 ERA.
+However, even in the context of the MFish ERA, data to calculate Vulnerability were sparse for some species groups, and bycatch data of sufficient quality are even less likely to be available for most other fisheries.

-8. Dealing with data gaps
+3.8.
+Dealing with data gaps

 It is important that data scarcity and uncertainty are dealt with appropriately within the ERA.
-One approach to fill empty cells in an analysis is to apply the precautionary principle and assign a score associated with high risk (Hobday et al. 2007).
-This approach was used in the ICCAT ERA.
-The alternative is to fill data gaps by substituting a value from a species that is preferably closely related and an ecological analogue, or to exclude species for which data are not available (e.g. WCPFC and MFish ERAs).
+One approach to fill empty cells in an analysis is to apply the precautionary principle and assign a score associated with high risk [15,16], as in the ICCAT ERA.
+The alternative is to fill data gaps by substituting a value from a species that is preferably closely related and an ecological analog, or to exclude species for which data are not available (e.g. WCPFC and MFish ERAs).
 If the latter approach is taken, clearly great care is needed not to underestimate risk.
-In specific cases where values are uncertain and have high leverage in the outputs, sensitivity analyses are useful (Waugh et al. 2009).
+In specific cases where values are uncertain and have high leverage in the outputs, sensitivity analyses are useful [25].

-9. Implementation of seabird ERAs and links to management
+3.9.
+Implementation of seabird ERAs and links to management

-Within the CSIRO ERA framework, each of the three levels of analysis are linked to management responses (Hobday et al. 2007).
-This is also the case for the ERA undertaken by CCAMLR, with the risk scores linked to pre-determined management decisions.
-MFish is also planning to base management responses based regular updates of the ERA.
-In contrast, ICCAT and WCPFC ERAs were not pre-linked to management responses, and, to date, management decisions have not yet directly arisen from them.
-Before an ERA is undertaken, it would be beneficial to plan in advance how the outputs of the risk assessment will be used, what type of management decisions.
-This is important both to ensure that management responses are taken, and that these management responses are appropriate to the type of outputs that the ERA can provide.
-There is clearly a benefit to carrying out an ERA under the auspices of a relevant working group within a fisheries management body, in order to ensure engagement with the process.
-This does not overcome the problem that any decisions or recommendations by a specialist working group do not necessarily result in management decisions at higher (e.g. Commission) level (Tuck et al. in press).
+Within the CSIRO ERA framework, each of the three levels of analysis are linked to management responses [15,16].
+This is the case for the ERA undertaken by CCAMLR, with the risk scores linked to pre-determined management decisions, but not the ERAs undertaken by ICCAT or WCPFC.
+MFish, however, is planning to base management responses on regular updates of the ERA.
+Before an ERA is undertaken, it would be beneficial to plan in advance how the outputs will be used, what type of responses would be appropriate, and, ideally, to identify some pre-agreed triggers for specific management decisions.
+This is important both to ensure that management responses are taken, and that these are appropriate to the type of outputs that the ERA can provide.
+There is clearly a benefit to carrying out an ERA under the auspices of a relevant working group within a fisheries body, in order to ensure stakeholder engagement.
+This does not overcome the problem that recommendations by a specialist working group will not necessarily result in management decisions at higher (e.g. Commission) level [12].

-Conclusions
+4. Conclusions